wotakumoe/wotaku/faq.md

 - [**Anime glossary**](/glossary/anime.md) for only anime specific terms
 - [**Manga glossary**](/glossary/manga.md) for manga specific terms

-For more general piracy related terms, you can check out [FMHY glossary](https://rentry.org/The-Piracy-Glossary).
 :::

 :::details Can I track my anime/manga progress on websites?